fcolecumberri/Doddler_Bizarre_Adventure_in_the_Matriarchy/README.md

 The 2nd field is the Japanese text, the 3rd is English, the 4th is Spanish.

-Text get's automatically wrapped on the recompilation process so there is no need to worry about text length (However if the text is too long it might exceed the 3 lines of the text block, it's not a big issue, since those get automatically wrap into a new text block, but it would be better not to). in each cell, line breaks are treated as block breaks.
+Text gets automatically wrapped on the recompilation process so there is no need to worry about text length (However if the text is too long it might exceed the 3 lines of the text block, it's not a big issue, since those get automatically wrap into a new text block, but it would be better not to). in each cell, line breaks are treated as block breaks.
 For example in `プロローグ.csv` at the begging Akuji says:

 ```